A CONVERSATION ABOUT GRAHAM GREENE & MICHEL DÉON

 Book your ticket HERE!

-Pierre Joannon speaks to the audience gathered at the Royal Irish Academy in Dublin in October 2024 for his book launch on the English author Graham Greene.
-Pierre Joannon is the Emeritus Consul General of Ireland and a member of the RIA.
-Seated behind him is Dr Eamon Maher who presented the book at the launch and spoke about Pierre's unique knowledge of Greene.
-Dr Maher wrote the preface to Pierre's book 'Graham Greene, Ireland and the Honorary Consul.
-A view from the south of France.'
-The book was published by Peter Lang - Studies in Franco-Irish Relations (volume 23) - Series Editor, Dr Eamon Mahor, Technological University Dublin.
+October 2024, Dublin.
+Author and historian Pierre Joannon (centre) and his wife Annick at his side at the launch of his book at the Royal Irish Academy in Dublin, of which he is a member.
+To Pierre's right is Dr Eamon Maher who presented the book at the launch and spoke about Pierre's unique knowledge of Greene.
+Dr Maher wrote the preface to 'Graham Greene, Ireland and the Honorary Consul.
+A view from the south of France', which was published by Peter Lang - Studies in Franco-Irish Relations (volume 23).
+The Series Editor is Dr Eamon Mahor, Technological University Dublin.

 About Pierre Joannon

-Pierre Joannon is a former trustee of the Princess Grace Irish Library and was instrumental in the idea behind the creation of the Library in 1984 by Prince Rainier III of Monaco.
-Although retired since last year, Pierre can still claim to be the longest-serving diplomat for the Irish government.
-He served as Consul General of Ireland to France for 50 years.
+Pierre Joannon is the Emeritus Consul General of Ireland and a former trustee of the Princess Grace Irish Library and was instrumental in the idea behind the creation of the Library in 1984 by Prince Rainier III of Monaco.
+Although retired since last year, Pierre can still claim to be the longest-serving diplomat for the Irish government, having served as Consul General of Ireland to France for 50 years.
 He is an elected member of the Royal Irish Academy.

-Pierre met the famous English writer Graham Greene in the 1970s when both lived in the same building in Antibes and they became lifelong friends.
-He was also a firm friend of the celebrated French writer Michel Déon, a member of the Académie française, who lived for the greater part of his life in Connemara in Ireland, where Pierre holidays each summer.
+Pierre met the famous writer Graham Greene in the 1970s when both lived in the same building in Antibes and they became firm friends.
+He was also a firm friend of the celebrated French writer Michel Déon, a member of the prestigious Académie française.
+Déon lived the greater part of his life in Connemara in Ireland and where he died on 28th December 2016, aged 97 years old.
+Pierre often met Déon in the west of Ireland, where he spends time each summer.

 Pierre Joannon's book 'Graham Greene, Ireland and the Honorary Consul - A view from the South of France' was launched in October 2024 at the Royal Irish Academy in Dublin.